hpsfoundation/foundation/charter.md

 	-	iii. at least three (3) representatives elected by the End User Participants at large.
 The number of at large End User Participant representatives shall generally be three (3), but may be increased either (A) by vote of the then-existing End User TAB or (B) automatically to the extent necessary to ensure the minimum size described in section 8(a) of this charter is met (given the number of Platinum, Gold, and Silver End User member representatives).

-	-	iv. one (1) to two (2) TOC members designated by the TOC, each of whom must be employed by an End User Participant.
+	-	iv. one (1) to two (2) TAC members designated by the TAC, each of whom must be employed by an End User Participant.

 	-	v. one (1) or more additional End User Participant representatives may be invited to serve on the End User TAB if approved by a majority of the then-existing members of the End User TAB.